brooklynrail/brooklynrail-platform/content/events/2020/11/on-the-19th-amendment-elena-del-rivero-alahna-odoms-kara-tucina-olidge-andrea-andersson.md

 event_platform:
   - zoom
 ---
-Join us for a conversation with **Elena del Rivero**, **Alahna Odoms**, **Kara Tucina Olidge**, & **Andrea Andersson** on the storied history of the 19th Amendment and universal suffrage in this country — at the intersection of feminism, and in the wake of the recent presidential election and our changing Supreme Court.
+Join us for a conversation with **Elena del Rivero**, **Alanah Odoms**, **Kara Tucina Olidge**, & **Andrea Andersson** on the storied history of the 19th Amendment and universal suffrage in this country — at the intersection of feminism, and in the wake of the recent presidential election and our changing Supreme Court.

 #### **About this series**